The School of Archaeology welcomes interest from researchers wishing to apply to external funding bodies for Research Fellowships.

 MARIE SKŁODOWSKA-CURIE FELLOWS:

-Dr Juanjo García-Granero is a current Fellow, researching An Innovative Approach for the Study of Culinary Practices in Past Societies (CUISINE), with Prof. Amy Bogaard as mentor.
+Dr Andrés Teira-Brión is a current Fellow, researching the project 'MILLET: Old crops for new insights: agricultural systems of broomcorn and foxtail millet cultivation in Iberia', with Prof. Amy Bogaard as mentor.

 NEWTON INTERNATIONAL FELLOWS:

 Dr Teresa Fernandez-Crespo conducted research on 'Identity, Social Inequality and Violence in Late Neolithic/ Early Chalcolithic Southwest Europe' from 2018 to 2020.
 On completion of her Fellowship, she took up a Marie Skłodowska-Curie Fellowship at the Laboratoire Méditerranéen de Préhistoire Europe Afrique (LAMPEA) at Aix-Marseille University, and is currently a Senior Researcher at the University of Valladolid.